lixpose/scripts/README.md

-# lxc-compose
+# lxcp (Linux Compose)

-Automate dependency installation for linux containers.
-Also works interactively.
+Automate dependency installation for linux environments.
+Works for containers, VMs and in-place interactively.

 ## About

-lxc-compose is a set of useful shell scripts to help to install dependencies in a fast passion on fresh linux containers.
-You can build a clean shell script for a project or even leverage it interactively from the terminal. lxc-compose are nothing more than templates and functions that let your script look cleaner.
+lxcp is a set of useful shell scripts to help to install dependencies in a fast passion on linux environments.
+Originally designed for fresh LXC instances you can build a clean shell script for a project or even leverage it interactively from the terminal. lxcp is nothing more than a set of templates and functions that let your setup script look cleaner and it can even be used to setup entire workstations.
 For stability, consider forking and modifying the `init` script to point to the right repository.

 The helper functions are designed to be re-run without issue, i.e. packages will only be installed, if they haven't been installed already.